bencoveney/bencoveney.github.io/posts/allocator.md

 There is something this doesn't allow though, which is to easily get ahold of the block just before a given one.
 Unfortunately this is exactly what we needed to do in the section above:

-> _When we mark a block as free, look at the preceeding block, and if it is also free then they can be merged together._
+> _When we mark a block as free, look at the preceding block, and if it is also free then they can be merged together._

 One option for solving this would be to walk through the heap all the way from the start in order to find the block just-prior to the one we are interested in.
 This could be quick when the heap is small but would become inefficient as it grows.